Skip to main content

 Scholarship Information

 As you give back to the community, Lipscomb University wants to give back to you.
-The College of Education offers significant scholarships to current educators and administrators.
-Those pursuing career as a teacher, you're not left out either!
+The College of Education offers significant scholarships to current educators and administrators as well as those pursuing a career as a teacher.
 Check out the following information to see if you qualify for scholarships.

 All completed applications should be mailed to: